What are Essential Oils?

 Listen to the audio below or continue reading what are essential oils.

 In humans, they provide support for every system in the body: your skeletal system, muscular, circulatory, endocrine systems, your hormones, respiratory system and immune system.
-They support brain health and a health weight.
-They are used extensively for emotions and for for spiritual support.
+They support brain health and a healthy weight.
+They are used extensively for emotional and spiritual support.
 An oil in a diffuser can soothe a child’s tough day at school and provide a calming effect when you’ve had a stressful day at work.

-Oils can be used as an alternative to toxic cleaning chemicals in the home.
-You can literally start swapping out every single chemical cleaning toxin in your home to live a purer lifestyle, and you can do it without breaking the bank!
+Oils can be used as an alternative to harsh cleaning chemicals in your home.
+You can literally start swapping out every single synthetic cleaning chemical in your home to live a purer lifestyle, and you can do it without breaking the bank!

-There are about 300 oils on the earth, but you only need ten to twenty of them to build a good kit.
+There are about 300 oils on the earth, but you only need ten to twenty of them to build a good kit for yourself.

 You do not need to be an aromatherapist to use them.
-In most cases, just rub it topically into your skin.
-There are three main ways to get oils into your system: The English apply it topically – rub it on the skin; the French ingest and cook with it; the Germans diffuse and inhale, which can be the most effective method because it doesn’t have to pass through the digestive system.
+In most cases, just rub a drop topically onto your skin.
+There are three main ways to get oils into your system: The English apply it topically – rub a tiny drop on the skin; the French ingest and cook with it; the Germans diffuse and inhale, which can be the most effective method because it doesn’t have to pass through the digestive system.

 How do they enter – and how long do they last?

 Tests have shown oils reach the heart, liver, and thyroid in 3 seconds when inhaled; they were found in bloodstream in 26 seconds when applied topically.
-Expulsion of oils takes 3-6 hours in a normal, healthy body.
+Expulsion of oils takes 3-6 hours in a normal, healthy body, and it can take as long as 36 hours.

 Do Essential Oils work?

-I have used oils for six years.
+I have used essential oils since 2012.
 Lavender smelled nice in my bath, but never had any significant effect on my body.
 I used to buy my Lavender cheap online, at farmers markets, or at bulk food stores.
 FDA has requirement that in order to label a bottle of essential oil “pure” or “therapeutic” grade, the contents of that bottle must contain at least 5 percent of essential oil!

 All oils in the world fall into one of 4 categories: Grade A, B, C or D.